If you click on a link on this page we may receive a small commission at no additional cost to you | More Info

 A quick change to a silver blade and bingo – the fish are on…

 The lure hackle – ‘the bushy bit at the pointy end of the lure’ pulsates when the lure is moving through the swim.
 It covers the treble hook and helps draw in shy trout.

 This comes down to where you are fishing.
-On a lake you are going to need the extra weight to get your lure out to the fish so aim for on of the heavier 1/4 ounce lures.
+On a lake you are going to need the extra weight to get your trout lures out to the fish, so aim for on of the heavier 1/4 ounce lures.

 For rivers and brooks you can get away on light gear and opt for one of the 1/8th or 1/16th lures.

 Have a few different options in your bag.
-A bigger lure on a good day may land you that prize trout you have been waiting a lifetime to catch 🙂
+A bigger lure on a good day may land you that prize trout you have been waiting a long time to catch 🙂

 How do you Fish a Rooster Tail